MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/sensitivity-labels/sensitivity-labels-missing.md

 - There's no valid subscription to the Office edition.
 - Office file types aren't supported.
 - Office built-in labeling is turned off through Group Policy.
-- The licenses aren’t assigned to the affected users.
+- The licenses aren't assigned to the affected users.

 ### Resolution